 At the start of each year students will be charged for various activities and subject fees which involve a take home component for the options they have chosen.
-These are detailed on the course outline booklet online at the time of choosing subjects for the following year.
+These are outlined on the course outline booklet provided to the student at the time of choosing subjects for the following year.
 Separate invoices are issued for these charges and are to be paid for by the date specified on the invoice.
 Other activity charges will be added as they are advised by various departments throughout the year.